droberson/sshady/README.md

 used in a few ways:

-- As a security tool, ran from cron at set intervals to alert systems administrators of users with weak keys.
+- As a security tool, ran from cron at set intervals to alert systems administrators of users with weak keys:

+	$ ./sshady.py --terse

 - Offensively to check if the user has installed these weak keys elsewhere.
 A good place to look would be their shell's history file.